rfypych/todo-list/README.md

 ### Dark Mode
 - Click the sun/moon icon in the header to toggle between light and dark modes

+### GitHub Integration
+1. Click the GitHub icon in the header
+2. Enter your GitHub Personal Access Token (with 'repo' scope)
+3. Enter your repository name in the format `username/repo-name`
+4. Click "Connect"
+5. Now, each time you complete a task, a commit will be made to your GitHub repository
+6. These commits will appear in your GitHub contribution graph

 ## Customization